developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/guide/ehs/index.md

 <br>

 ### Enable Kiosk Mode
 **Before proceeding, be sure that the Kiosk Mode app is installed and working properly**.
-Start with the default `enterprisehomescreen.xml` file, which is found in the `/enterprise/usr` directory on the device with Enterprise Home Screen installed.
+Zebra recommends starting these instructions by editing the default `enterprisehomescreen.xml` file, which is found in the `/enterprise/usr` directory on the device with Enterprise Home Screen installed.

 In the `enterprisehomescreen.xml` file: